 08:39 – The CPA

 21:56 – Summary

-If you are over the age of 35, more than likely the term “Dream Team” conjures up memories of the 1992 US Olympic Basketball Team.
+If you’re over the age of 35, more than likely the term “Dream Team” conjures up memories of the 1992 U.S. Olympic Basketball team.
 This unbelievable hand-picked group of NBA players had the skill-sets that allowed them to easily stomp the competition and take home the gold medal.
 Head coach Chuck Daly reflected on this special group by saying, “[Competing players] knew they were playing the world’s best.
 They could go home and tell their kids, ‘I played against Michael Jordan and Magic Johnson and Larry Bird.’”

 Once you decide to begin a business, you need to assemble the same kind of dream team.
 Typically, this advisory team will help your start-up generate a broader range of ideas than you can on your own.
 Brainstorming with others can lead to innovative and creative solutions.
 Thus, you need a team of players who can listen to your ideas, challenge you, correct you, refocus you, direct you, mentor you, balance you, and help you.

 You need advisors to keep you at the top of your game in the business world.
 It’s crucial that you select members who are top-notch achievers in their fields and who will work with your best interests in mind.

 But, who are these advisors?
 Which professionals can best guide you through your business’ start-up phase and keep you rooted throughout the life of your business?